florianneukirchen/qgis_adjust_style/README.md

 ## Change Log
 ### Upcoming 1.3 (Git)
-- Works for Filled Line (new in QGIS 3.36)
+- Implement adjusting Filled Line (new in QGIS 3.36)
 - Set QGIS minimum version to 3.22, as not everything was working in QGIS 3.16
 - Catch exception with replace font dialog if selection does not contain any fonts
 - Update German translation